Experienced Kerrville Child Custody Lawyer

 Do I Really Need A Lawyer For Child Custody?

 Many parents find it difficult to create a solution with a parenting plan or child custody agreement on their own.
-A Kerrville child custody attorney will handle everything from filing complicated paperwork to helping you with your personal testimony and preparing your strategy for the courtroom.
+An Kerrville child custody attorney at The Law Office of Patrick O'Fiel will handle everything from filing complicated paperwork to helping you with your personal testimony and preparing your strategy for the courtroom.
 If you are going into a battle, consider legal help from an experienced child custody lawyer.